PGR Programmes Officer in London

 The predicted salary is between 34012 - 37294 £ per year.

-The post-holder will be the first point of contact for students and academics in support of postgraduate research and MRes (where applicable) studies within the assigned School(s).
-The post-holder will provide a high level of student customer service and advice and efficient, effective and professional support for all aspects of PGR programme administration including recruitment, enrolment, inductions, training and events, progression, award, scholarship and studentship administration.
+Responsibilities This is a fixed‑term maternity cover post.
+The post‑holder will be the first point of contact for students and academics, supporting postgraduate research and MRes studies in the assigned School(s).
+The post‑holder will provide high‑level student customer service, advice, and efficient, effective, and professional support for all aspects of PGR programme administration, including recruitment, enrolment, inductions, training and events, progression, award, scholarship, and studentship administration.

 #J-18808-Ljbffr

-PGR Programmes Officer employer: Queen Mary University of London
+PGR Programmes Officer in London employer: Queen Mary University of London

 Queen Mary University of London is an exceptional employer, offering a vibrant work culture that prioritises diversity, innovation, and professional growth.
 As a PGR Programmes Officer, you will benefit from competitive salaries, generous leave, and a commitment to work-life balance, all while contributing to a globally renowned institution dedicated to academic excellence and social justice.